 ‘We ain’t heard anythin’,’ the man in the corner told her.
 ‘But that other traveller, he ain’t from here.
 He might’ve.’

-Athion scowled at the man, who ducked down amongst his companions.
+Athion scowled at the man, staring until he ducked down amongst his companions.
 He turned back and found the rich girl sitting opposite him.
-Smooth, porcelain-pale skin lay beneath smudged dirt.
-Rain water trickled down her fine cheekbones and her slim and small nose.
+Smooth, porcelain-pale skin lay beneath smudged dirt and wind-chafing.
+Rain water trickled from her silver hair down her fine cheekbones along her slim, small nose.

 Definitely a noble.
 With hair and eyes like that, she looks like something straight out of some noble’s prized painting of his ancestors.
 Must be magic in the family.